cairo-lab/lab-website/research/xray_shortcutting/index.md

 ---
 ---

+{%
+  include figure.html
+  image="images/shortcutting.jpg"
+  caption="AI generated this image after summarizing our article.
+It needs to work on spelling." width="400px"
+%}

 {% include section.html %}

+** Background **
+This work evolved from our work in training CNNs to predict pain from bone structure in X-rays.
+We started eager.
+What if we give a CNN no preconceptions and just ask it to learn how to predict patient pain just from an X-ray.
+The result was this paper:

+{% include citation.html lookup="doi:10.2106/JBJS.OA.23.00039" style="rich" %}

+As we continued to work on other projects we started to get suspicious.
+Lots of papers are getting similar results.
+Predicting things in the accuracy range of mid-60%.
+First, this started with trying to make sure the PHI blackout marks on the X-rays we were using to didn't have an obvious pattern that might indicate where they were from.
+Then we saw a paper from MIT and Harvard that showed how well CNN could see a patient's self reported race in an image.
+If CNNs can see race then they could use imbalance between races in the data to "cheat".
+But it isn't just race.
+What about the X-ray/MRI machine itself?
+Do different makes and models have detectable signatures?
+A lot of critical questions arose.

+** Shortcutting **
 This work examines the problem of shortcutting when deep learning models are used on medical images for research.

 Quite simply shortcutting is when a DL model makes the right decision but for the wrong reasons.